 iii) If the receiving AP MLD cannot support NSEP priority access for the initiating non-AP MLD or EHT non-AP STA for any other reason, the receiving AP MLD shall set the Status Code field with a value of NSEP_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).

-2) If the receiving MLD or EHT STA is a non-AP MLD or EHT non-AP STA, the receiving non-AP MLD or EHT non-AP STA should set the Status Code field to a value of SUCCESS.
+2) If the receiving entity is a non-AP MLD or EHT non-AP STA, the receiving non-AP MLD or EHT non-AP STA should set the Status Code field to a value of SUCCESS.
 If instructed by a higher layer function to reject the NSEP priority access, the non-AP MLD or EHT non-AP STA may set the Status Code field with a value of NSEP_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).
 [CIDs #1469, #1471]

-c) If the Status Code in the MLME-NSEPPRIACCESS.response primitive is equal to SUCCESS, the receiving MLD or EHT STA shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using a procedure defined in 35.10.3 (NSEP priority access procedure).
+c) If the Status Code in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving MLD or EHT non-AP STA shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.10.3 (NSEP priority access procedure).

-d) If the Status Code in the MLME-NSEPPRIACCESS.response primitive is equal to a value other
+d) If the Status Code in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to a value other

-than SUCCESS, the receiving MLD or EHT STA shall not apply NSEP priority access to subsequently transmitted NSEP traffic.
+than SUCCESS, the receiving MLD or EHT non-AP STA shall not apply NSEP priority access to subsequently transmitted NSEP traffic.

 Upon receipt of an NSEP Priority Access Request frame (9.6.34.2 (NSEP Priority Access Request frame

-format)) with a value of Disable in the RequestType field NSEP Priority Access Teardown (9.6.36.3 (NSEP Priority Access Teardown frame details)) [CID #1127], an MLD or EHT STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access enabled shall use the following procedure to disable NSEP priority access.
+format)) with a value of Disable in the RequestType field NSEP Priority Access Teardown frame (9.6.36.3 (NSEP Priority Access Teardown frame details)) [CID #1127], an MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access enabled shall use the following procedure to disable NSEP priority access.

-a) The receiving MLD or EHT STA shall issue an MLME-NSEPPRIACCESS.indication primitive with the value of Disable in the Request Type field.
+a) The receiving MLD or EHT non-AP STA shall issue an MLME-NSEPPRIACCESSTEARDOWN.indication primitive.

 1) Upon receipt of the MLME-NSEPPRIACCESS.response primitive, the receiving STA shall respond with an NSEP Priority Access Response frame (9.6.34.3 (NSEP Priority Access Response frame format)) with a value of SUCCESS in the Status Code field.
 [CID #1127]

-2) The receiving MLD or EHT STA shall disable NSEP priority access so that subsequently transmitted traffic does not receive NSEP priority access treatment.
+2) The receiving MLD or EHT non-AP STA shall disable NSEP priority access so that subsequently transmitted traffic does not receive NSEP priority access treatment.

 35.10.3 NSEP priority access procedure

-If the negotiation to enable NSEP priority access between an AP STA MLD and a non-AP MLD or EHT non-AP STA is successful, then both the AP STA and the non-AP STA shall apply NSEP priority access treatment to the transmission of NSEP traffic using a TBD procedure.
+If the negotiation to enable NSEP priority access between an AP STA MLD and a non-AP MLD or EHT non-AP STA is successful, then both the APs affiliated with the AP MLD and the EHT non-AP STAs affiliated with non-AP MLD or EHT non-AP STA shall apply NSEP priority access treatment to the transmission of NSEP traffic using a TBD procedure.
 [CID #2306] The AP MLD shall ensure that only authorized non-AP MLDs or EHT non-AP STAs can invoke NSEP priority access.
-Non-AP MLDs or EHT non-AP STAs shall only apply NSEP priority access treatment after being authorized.[CID #1470] An AP MLD may apply NSEP priority access to NSEP traffic using the same TBD procedure prior to completion of the negotiation to enable NSEP priority access.
+Non-AP MLDs or EHT non-AP STAs shall only apply NSEP priority access treatment after being authorized.[CID #1470] An AP affiliated with an AP MLD may apply NSEP priority access to NSEP traffic using the same TBD procedure prior to completion of the negotiation to enable NSEP priority access.

 Additional details regarding NSEP priority access operation between non-AP MLD and AP MLD is TBD.